 30 Years of Milestones

 Take a moment to look back at some of our milestones in conservation, all of which were made possible by you through your support and dedication to protecting Long Island's working farms, natural lands, and heritage.
 Included are only a few of the nearly 500 projects that the Trust has worked on with landowners, government agencies, partner organizations, donors and communities.
 We look forward to working with you for the next 30 years and beyond to protect what we know and love on Long Island.
 Download the pdf (4.3 MB).

 Growing Farmers, documentary produced by the Peconic Land Trust, with director Michael Halsband and co-producer Hilary Leff.
 Premiered at 2012 Hamptons International Film Festival where it received the Audience Choice Award.
 The film explores the Trust's works with farmers on Long Island's East End.
 Watch now!

 NYS Land Conservation Summit 2014

-The Peconic Land Trust is proud to be hosting with land trusts from across the state a two-day conference focused on issues of concern to land conservation in New York.
-The New York Land Conservation Summit: Investing in Healthy Communities, will be held April 10 - 11, 2014 at The Historic Thayer Hotel in West Point, NY.
+The Peconic Land Trust was proud to host with land trusts from across the state a two-day conference focused on issues of concern to land conservation in New York.
+The New York Land Conservation Summit: Investing in Healthy Communities, on April 10 - 11, 2014 at The Historic Thayer Hotel in West Point, NY.

 The Peconic Land Trust is the fiduciary agent for the 2014 NYS Land Conservation Summit.
 The Summit is being organized and managed by a Committee comprised of representatives from over a dozen conservation organizations working in New York State.
 The Summit is funded in part through the Environmental Protection Fund and the New York State Conservation Partnership Program, administered by the Land Trust Alliance in coordination with the Department of Environmental Conservation.